You can learn how to make Italian Cream Puffs with this simple recipe.

 Why you'll love this recipe

 This Italian cream puffs recipe is filled with Italian pastry cream and are light but creamy.
-They perfect with a cup of coffee or the ideal ending to an Italian meal.
+They are perfect with a cup of coffee or the ideal ending to an Italian meal.

-Italian cream puffs are traditional in Italy for St Joseph's Day on March 19 which is also the day Italian's celebrate Father's Day.
+Italian cream puffs are traditional in Italy for St Joseph’s Day on March 19 which is also the day Italians celebrate Father’s Day.
 Known in Italy as St. Joseph pastries (Zeppole di San Giuseppe) or bignè and often topped with a cherry.
 These pastries are sometimes fried but my version is baked!

-For complete ingredient quantities and full instructions, please scroll to the printable recipe card bottom of the page.
+For complete ingredient quantities and full instructions, please scroll to the printable recipe card at the bottom of the page.

 Ingredients